Heroes of Might and Magic III: Armageddon's Blade: Gameplay

 The most significant change in Armageddon's Blade is the addition of the Conflux town, bringing the total number of alignments in Heroes of Might and Magic III to nine.
 The town is themed around classical elements, and includes other creatures to round out the selection.
-Six new campaigns were included, one acting as a continuation of the base game's storyline, with the other five revolving around adventures taking place in the same fictional world.
+Six new campaigns were included, one acting as a continuation of the base game's storyline, with the other five revolving around other adventures taking place in the same fictional world.
 Over 35 single scenarios were also added.

 Returning as non-aligned units, several creature types from previous Heroes games make an appearance.
 These include Peasants, Boars, and Halflings.
 The expansion also introduced some new non-aligned creature types, such as the powerful Azure Dragon.
 Eleven new campaign heroes and two new artifacts – Armageddon's Blade and the Vial of Dragonblood – were introduced as well.
 Several new map objects, including special quest towers that only allow passage if the hero meets certain criteria defined by the author of the map, also appear here for the first time.

 A random map generator included with the expansion allows players to create random maps using a variety of customizable parameters.
 Finally, a standalone campaign editor packaged with the game allows for the composition of new campaigns from individual scenario maps.